 We will guide you through the process step-by-step and will keep you informed up to the minute of anything that happens in your case.
 We will advise you on the best way to resolve any disputes that come up, and our goal is always to make sure that you are protected and that the estate is divided and taken care of in the way that your deceased loved one intended.

 We take the worries out of court proceedings by being there for you always and letting you know what to expect ahead of time.
-Everyone working in this firm is an experienced attorney, and someone is always available to take your call or to answer your questions.
+Everyone working in this firm is an experienced probate attorney in Norman, and someone is always available to take your call or to answer your questions.